Text reading "IDEA INVENTION PATENT" on a background with illustrated lightbulbs.

 The international pathway

 International patent applications are also known as PCT applications.
-These are filed under the Patent Cooperation Treaty (PCT) and provide a way to file a single application that can be extended to multiple countries (while writing this, the PCT has 157 member states across the globe).
+They are filed under the Patent Cooperation Treaty (PCT) and allow for the filing of a single application that can be extended to multiple countries (as of this writing, the PCT has 157 member states worldwide).

 There is no “world patent,” so don’t expect the PCT application to become a patent in all countries.
 The PCT application serves as a placeholder or entry pathway to postpone the time for deciding which country or region to file a patent application in.